Concerns and controversies at the 2022 Commonwealth Games: Budget crisis

 In September 2018, it was speculated that the games could bankrupt Birmingham City Council.
 An audit report revealed that the council had an £84 million debt at that time when vast sums of its emergency reserves were spent.
 The audit report also stated that the city had spent £116 million in emergency reserves in the previous two years just to run the council and that £52 million in savings were needed for the next complete year.
 The report also revealed that the council's emergency savings at one point dropped to £72 million.

 It was decided between the British Government and the council that the government would pay the 75% of the total £750 million cost of hosting the games while the rest 25% would be covered by the city council which is nearly £180 million.
 While the council was ready to cover the Games' 25% cost, some members of the council believed that covering such cost could put the council into very heavy debt.
 Some feared that Birmingham, being Europe's largest local authority with an annual budget of £3 billion, could face insolvency in the next few years if its finances were not improved.
 One of the officials of the Birmingham City Council said that the council's financial position as “very poor” and said the situation was not helped by hosting the upcoming Commonwealth Games.
 Council leader Ian Ward denied that the Games would bankrupt the authority.

 In order to avoid to bankruptcy, Birmingham City Council proposed to impose a 'hotel tax', to help pay 25% cost for the Commonwealth Games.
 A hotel tax could mean charging hotel visitors in Birmingham £1 per night, potentially raising £15 million over three years to help fund the Games.

+In September 2023, one year after the Games, Birmingham City Council issued a Section 114 notice declaring that it did not have the resources to balance its budget.
+Although the council blamed its financial problems on the cost of settling equal pay claims, an ex-adviser to the council said that hosting the Games had been "a challenge too far" that had left the city in a difficult financial position.